-The Corporation's long-term objectives will consist of finalizing the Business Opportunity, raising additional funds from future investors in the Corporation's Securities for the Business Opportunity, and make a profit therein.
+The Corporation's long-term objectives will consist of finalizing the Business Opportunity with the objective of making a profit therein.

 2.5 Short Term Objectives and How the Corporation Intends to Achieve Them

 The Corporation's short-term objectives are to raise up to \$100,000 from this Offering and make the Public Company Election.